 Over in the armory, we soon find out why as Governor Churik has become a traitor to the Warbound Gladiators.
 He contacts the Red King and informs that he has the rebel warriors, minus the Hulk.
 Afterwards, Churik is ordered to immediately kill them.
 Fortunately, Miek overheard the conversation and confronts the corrupt constable.
 From there, they proceed to fight as the small bug is agile enough to keep the villainous governor at bay.
 However, Churik strikes a devastating blow as he pulls out a hidden dagger and slices off one of Miek’s arms.

 Back at the rock formation, the Hulk is confronted by Caiera who tells him that he should have went with the escape party.
-After he says he’s going after the Red King, she proceeds to challenge him to a “fair & even combat”.
+After he says that he’s going after the Red King, she proceeds to challenge him to a “fair & even combat”.
 Since the Hulk doesn’t have a weapon, Caiera discards her double-bladed staff as the two of them proceed to tussle.
 During the fight, she delivers a punch so fierce that it shatters the Hulk’s armor and causes him to bleed.
-Fortunately, he withstood the attack and strikes back at her, allowing himself to heal from the strike.
+Fortunately, he withstood the attack and strikes back at her, allowing himself to heal his wound.

 Over at An-Sara, Miek makes it back to his fellow Warbound Gladiators and tells them about what just happened.
 Elloe isn’t willing to accept that a friend of her father would give them up to the Red King, but Hiroim believes the tale due to Miek’s severed limb.
 With the Red King learning about their location, the scene ends with them preparing to head out.